Evoke Design + Build

 5. Cost: PVC decking is the most expensive material on the market but offers the highest level of durability and performance.

-Pressure-Treated Pine Decking
+Pressure-Treated Pine

 If economy and longevity is your goal, go with pressure-treated wood.
 It’s stainable, hard enough to resist abuse, But beware, not all treated woods are created equal.
 The standard treated decking at my local lumberyard costs less than cedar.
 But inexpensive treated wood is often full of moisture and will shrink unevenly and twist when it dries.
 One homeowner told me, “Yeah, my treated deck may last forever—but it’s going to look BAD forever, too.”

-Benefits of Wood Deck Boards:
+Benefits of Pine Deck Boards:

 1. Durability: Pressure-treated lumber is treated to resist rot and insect damage, increasing its lifespan.
 Certain hardwoods like cedar and redwood offer even greater natural resistance.
 Wood is still susceptible to warping, cracking, and splintering if not properly maintained.
 Harsh weather conditions can accelerate these issues.